En Espanol: Aqui

 - I have found Joseph Smith does not meet the biblical requirements of a true prophet according to Deuteronomy 13:1-3 and Deuteronomy 18:20-22.

-- I cannot, in good conscience, accept the Doctrine and Covenants as inspired by God in light of the many corrections and errors it contains.
+- I cannot, in good conscience, accept the Doctrine and Covenants as inspired by God.

-- I cannot belong to a church which claims a priesthood that is not based upon biblical principles.
+- I cannot belong to a church claiming a priesthood that is not based upon biblical principles.

 - Since discovering that salvation is a free gift purchased through Christ’s death on the cross (Ephesians 2:8,9; Titus 3:5), I have experienced what Jesus called the “peace that passes all understanding.”
 I now have the assurance that when I die I will inherit eternal life (1 John 5:13).

-It is not uncommon for the local leadership to “drag their feet” on this matter.
-Should you not hear from them after a month or so, you should re-contact your bishop to ask about the progress of your request.
+Be gracious and extend patience and love.
+Don’t be discouraged if the local leadership “drags their feet” on this matter.
+Should you not hear anything after a month or so, you should re-contact your bishop to ask about the progress of your request.
+Be firm that you don’t want to delay this administrative procedure any longer.

 If there is anything else that Mormonism Research Ministry can do for you, feel free to contact us.